If you were wondering how to slow down and enjoy the holidays with your children, then Edmonds is the place for you.

-This year on the Trolley brings a new treat as an elf will be the host.
+Serving as host again this year on the Trolley will be the jolly Elf.
 “My kids are going to love that,” said Julie.
 “We’re all guilty of doing too much.
 I love that it’s such a simple experience that my kids absolutely love.
 And I don’t have to drive to Bellevue or Seattle.”

 Letters to Santa Get Answered

 In this town, the Letters to Santa get answered with a personal reply.
 Drop yours in the red mailbox by the Edmonds Historical Museum.
 While you’re there, check out the museum and its model train display.

 If your kids can’t get enough of trains, don’t stop there.
 The Swamp Creek & Western Model Railroad Association operates a model railroad housed in the old freight room of the Edmonds Amtrak Train station.
 Their annual open house is the first Saturday of December, but there’s one more chance to visit during their monthly open house, the third Tuesday of the month.
 Still can’t get enough?
 Put a model train on your shopping list and visit Edmonds Hobby Shop and Model Machinist Center.